 A 2012 review claims that certain compounds in mushrooms have anticancer, anti-inflammatory, and anti-diabetic properties, among others.

 According to the authors of the recent paper, only one previous human trial has investigated mushrooms and prostate cancer.
-The earlier study tested powdered white button mushrooms in men with recurrent prostate cancer.
+The earlier

 The team found that for some of the participants, the mushroom extract reduced levels of prostate specific antigen (PSA) — the primary biomarker for prostate cancer — and boosted the body’s immune response to cancer.

 The most recent study is the first to look at the relationship between mushroom consumption and the incidence of prostate cancer within a population.